YasamanZarrinkia/fall25-csc-bioinf/week2/REPORT.md

 - **Not converted:** HMM/CY modes, NumPy/pomegranate pieces, Matplotlib visualizer.
 - **Tests:** two files (Codon vs Python) for stability; they validate the same logic and cases.
 - **CI:** robust Codon install, Python deps, and a single evaluator running both paths.

+PS: AI tools were used to help draft this report.